carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 ## Advantages of using RStudio for your project

+Understanding foundational aspects of RStudio enables a gradual improvement of scientific workflows and therefore, contributes to increasing research reproducibility compliance.
 RStudio is an integrated development environment (IDE) for R and Python.
 It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging, collaboration, and workspace management.
 It is a powerful tool which supports research by weaving the principles of reproducibility throughout the entire research lifecycle, from data gathering to the statistical analysis, presentation and publication of results.

 ### It is free and open-source